Department of Agriculture, Land Reform and Rural Development (DALRRD)

 Role Overview

-The Department of Agriculture, Land Reform and Rural Development (DALRRD) is inviting students to apply for their bursary programme, for the 2026 academic year.
+The Department of Agriculture (DOA) is inviting students to apply for their bursary programme, for the 2027 academic year.

-Bursaries will be awarded for Undergraduate studies, in fields within the agriculture sector – specifically the following fields:
+Bursaries will be awarded for studies within the following Agricultural-related fields:

 The bursary aims to fund previously disadvantaged and impoverished students, from poverty-stricken and rural communities.

-www.zabursaries.co.za is committed to keeping you up to date with the latest bursary opportunities, and this article covers all details about the DALRRD Bursary.
+www.zabursaries.co.za is committed to keeping you up to date with the latest bursary opportunities, and this article covers all details about the DoA Bursary.

 Key Responsibilities